Trump Escalates Attacks on 'Obama Judges' After Rebuke From Chief Justice

 President Donald Trump on Wednesday escalated his criticism of the judiciary, hours after Chief Justice of the United States John Roberts delivered a rare rebuke of the President’s rhetoric about a judge appointed under the Obama administration.

 “Sorry Chief Justice John Roberts, but you do indeed have ‘Obama judges,’ and they have a much different point of view than the people who are charged with the safety of our country,” Trump said in tweets Wednesday afternoon.

-“It would be great if the 9th Circuit was indeed an ‘independent judiciary,’ but if it is why are so many opposing view (on Border and Safety) cases filed there, and why are a vast number of those cases overturned.”
+On Wednesday, Trump railed against the United States Court of Appeals for the Ninth Circuit over the asylum ruling.
+But the ruling came out of the U.S. District Court in San Francisco, not out of the Ninth Circuit court of appeals, which is also based in San Francisco.

 Trump has lashed out at decisions by federal judges before, claiming they were politically motivated.
 But Wednesday’s exchange marked the first time Roberts has publicly critiqued Trump.